js658g/airbnb-data-analysis/README.md

 ```

 ## Project Motivation <a id="motivation"></a>
+In our data analysis we have used the dataset described in the [Used Data][#data] section to compare different
+Airbnb properties across The Netherlands.
+We wanted to answer to the following questions:
+1. Which city has the highest price tag?
+What about their neighborhoods?
+2. What city and neighborhoods are in most demand?
+3. Are reviews for more expensive houses better?
+4. What are the factors that affect a property's price?

 ## Used Data <a id="data"></a>
 We have used the public data given by [Airbnb](http://insideairbnb.com/get-the-data/).
 More concrete we chose to